 The more patients a family practice doctor sees, the less time they have for each patient.
-Overbooked appointments and unnecessary paperwork has affected the quality of practice of many physicians, robbing them of the privilege to share a personal connection with their patients.
+Overbooked appointments and unnecessary paperwork have affected the quality of the practice of many physicians, robbing them of the privilege to share a personal connection with their patients.

-Although you will still have to retain your insurance premiums for hospitalization expenses and other in-patient services, the benefits Direct Primary Care and Concierge Medicine far outweighs the cost.
-Patients are guaranteed their family medicine doctor’s undivided time and attention for a monthly fee which only costs as much as a couple dinners out.
+Although you will still have to retain your insurance premiums for hospitalization expenses and other in-patient services, the benefits of Direct Primary Care outweigh the cost.
+Patients are guaranteed their family medicine doctor’s undivided time and attention for a monthly fee which only costs as much as a couple of dinners out.

 For Direct Primary Care physicians such as Dr. Matthew Abinante, patients pay an average of $75 each month – this includes meticulous, comprehensive routine check-ups; round-the-clock, superior service (home visits, if needed); virtual consultations via call, text, email or video chat; same-day appointments; and discounted rates on out-patient lab and medical procedures.